ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A Normalized JSONPath can be converted into a JSON Pointer by converting the syntax, without knowledge of any JSON value.
-The inverse is not generally true: a numeric path component in a JSON Pointer may identify a member value of an object or an element of an array.
+The inverse is not generally true: a numeric reference token (path component) in a JSON Pointer may identify a member value of an object or an element of an array.
 For conversion to a JSONPath query, knowledge of the structure of the JSON value is needed to distinguish these cases.